vingerha/gazpar_2_mqtt/README.md

 ## Introduction / status
 Reworked from the great repo by yukulehe/gazpar2mqtt.
-Main differences are in the login method, now using virtual browser and allowing to export to HA Long Term Statistics
+Main differences are in the login method and allowing to export to HA Long Term Statistics
 - Can be installed as an addon and container; collecting data in SQLite, MQTT, InfluxDb, Home Assistant sensor and HA energy-dashboard (LTS)
 - no 100% verification if the now 2+-year old source from yukulehe/gazpar2mqtt is still valid **in its entirety**, bits and pieces may not work perfectly anylonger
 - Not yet tested: Grafana dashboard template